HyperNylium/Management_Panel/README.md

 - Full re-design of `MP_MINI` (Some text was to small and sometimes hard to read.
 So, i made things a bit bigger and easier to navigate)<br><br>

 - Added "help" command to `Jarvis` (Whenever you say "help", jarvis will show you all of his commands for 5 seconds then go back to take commands)<br><br>

+- All updates coming from `Updater.exe` will download much more faster now (instead of 300-500KB/s it will be more like 20-35MB/s)<br><br>

+- Added user error detection to `Updater.exe`.
+When you enter the Incorrect answer in the input, It will return with an error

 - The `Updater.exe` now launches it self in [administrator mode](https://www.digitalcitizen.life/run-as-admin-windows-11/#ftoc-heading-5) so it can install the Libraries on your systems [PATH](https://www.maketecheasier.com/what-is-the-windows-path#incontent-ad1)<br><br>